nrwl/nx/docs/shared/packages/vite/vite-plugin.md

 You can create a `vite.config.ts` file to the root of your workspace, as well as at the root of each of your applications.
 This file is used to configure Vite.
 You can read more about the configuration options in the [Vite documentation](https://vitejs.dev/config/).

-The root `vite.config.ts` file can be used for all applications, and you can place in there general configurations that would apply for all your apps using Vite in your workspace.
-The application-specific `vite.config.ts` files can be used to override the root configuration, or, for example, import framework-specific plugins (eg. the `'@vitejs/plugin-react'` for React apps).
+The root `vite.config.ts` file can be used for all applications, and you can place in here general configurations that would apply for all your apps using Vite in your workspace.
+The application-specific `vite.config.ts` files can be used to override the root configuration, or, for example, import framework-specific plugins (e.g. the `'@vitejs/plugin-react'` for React apps).
 The application-specific configuration files extend (using [`mergeConfig`](https://vitejs.dev/guide/api-javascript.html#mergeconfig)) the root configuration file.
 You can adjust this behavior to your needs.

 So, if you are using a root `vite.config.ts` file, you should adjust your code as follows: